lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-## Changing Scenes
+## A Scene Change Example

 Imagine a scenario where a ViewController displays a List and an Add Button.
 The user can choose to add a new item to the list or to display an item from the list.

-When the Add button is tapped a scene is displayed which allows the user to enter the details of a new item.
-When an item in the list is tapped, a scene is displayed which shows the details of the item.
+When the Add button is tapped, a scene is displayed that allows the user to enter the details of a new item.
+When an item in the list is tapped, a scene is displayed that shows the details of the item.

-It is the routers responsibility to make the transition from the initial scene to the next scene.
+It is the router's responsibility to control the transition from the initial scene to the next scene.
 From the initial ViewControllers point of view, the router looks like this:

 ```swift
 protocol ListRouter: class {